keiranseth/sonicstream-digital/README.md

 1. SonicStream earned $2,328.60 after making a total of 412 unique invoices and a total of 2,240 sales.
 2. In volume of sales and revenue, the top 4 genres are: `Rock`, `Latin`, `Metal`, and `Alternative & Punk`.
 3. In volume of sales and revenue, the top-selling albums are more varied in genre, which include the less top-selling genres.
-    1. In terms of volume of sales, niche genres like `Sci Fi & Fantasy` may increase sales.
-    2. In terms of revenue, for example, `TV shows` generate a lot of revenue.
+    1. To increase volume of sales and generate more revenue, SonicStream should consider selling IPs under `TV shows`, `Comedy`, `Drama`, and `Sci Fi & Fantasy`, just to name a few.
 4. In volume of sales and revenue, the top-selling albums also reflect the top-selling genres.
 However, in terms of revenue, some entries include `TV shows`.

 #### Time-based Analysis